Adapting your home: managing cognitive impairment and behaviour that challenges

 It can be helpful to leave things out on surfaces, so that they can found easier.

-Also labelling cupboards and drawers can help in remembering where things are kept.
-You can make your own labels using post-it notes or self adhesive labels from specialist suppliers.
+Labelling cupboards and drawers can help to remember where things are kept.
+You can make your own labels using post-it notes or self-adhesive labels from specialist suppliers.
 Picture labels can be of benefit if reading has become more difficult.

 Making it easier to recognise things